7 Property Management Tips That Will Make You A Better Landlord

 A property manager is a vital resource for any landlord.
 They’re responsible for collecting rent, managing maintenance issues and coordinating repairs with contractors, and ensuring that the unit is being occupied by only authorized tenants.
 They can also be helpful in screening applicants and making sure that the people moving into your property are up to snuff—they’ll run credit checks, collect references from past landlords or employers, and even check their social media pages to make sure they’re not posting inappropriate photos online or engaging in illegal activities (like selling drugs).

-If you’re not comfortable doing all these things yourself, consider hiring a property management company.
+If you’re not comfortable doing all these things yourself, consider hiring a rental management company in Salt Lake.
 It may seem like an unnecessary expense at first glance but they’ll save you time while providing peace of mind: after all they have experience collecting rent checks and keeping tabs on tenants!

 3. Create A Preventive Maintenance Plan